denten-books/plain-text/2-chapter.md

 values are more than the simple assertion of private taste.
 Instead, they refer to assumptions "by which certain social groups exercise and maintain control over others [@eagleton_criticism_1976, 15-47]."
 Who controls what?
-My interpretation of Marxist materialism is considerably more literal than Eagleton's.
+My interpretation of Marxist materialism is more literal than even Eagleton's.
 I am interested here in physical mechanisms of control, not only in their more ephemeral ideological justifications.

 In trying to reconcile the NEA's dour prognoses with broad theoretical models and demographic trends that reflect a proliferation of textual material, I am